Finney General Hospital

 Year Erected: 2006

 Marker Text: Finney General Hospital, named in honor of Brigadier General John M.T.
 Finney, was authorized September 30, 1942, and dedicated June 16, 1943, on this site.
-Finney was one of sixty Army hospitals across the country built to care for sick and wounded World War II soldiers.
-Under Colonel Samuel M. Browne, Finney grew to two hundred buildings including hospital wards, a theater, gymnasium, chapel, bowling alley and barracks for German prisoners of war.
+Finney was one of about sixty Army hospitals across the country built to care for sick and wounded World War II soldiers.
+Under Colonel Samuel M. Browne, Finney grew to two hundred buildings, including hospital wards, a theater, gymnasium, chapel, bowling alley, and barracks for German prisoners of war.
 Numerous celebrities visited to entertain patients and staff.
-Citizens of Thomas County provided support through the Grey Ladies Corps, plantation picnics, use of the YMCA, and lodging for soldiers' families in private homes.
-Finney General closed December 15, 1945, having treated 23,055 WWII veterans.
+Citizens of Thomas County provided support through the American Red Cross’s Gray Ladies Corps, plantation picnics, use of the YMCA, and lodging for soldiers’ families in private homes.
+Finney General closed on December 15, 1945, having treated more than 20,000 WWII patients.

 Erected by the Georgia Historical Society and the Thomas County Historical Society, Inc.